Twigonometry/Cybersecurity-Notes/Exam Resources/OSCP/OSCP Prep Series Intro.md

 I don't think this apprehension is unreasonable - but sometimes I need to just bite the bullet and launch an exploit for the sake of speed, rather than staring at the output of `searchsploit`.

 I think recently a lot of this has come from burnout, too - I will often find myself staring at a box if I've done a few that day and just not being able to push forward or feeling like the attack path seems too complicated.
-When I get this feeling, it's a good sign to take a break - and will be crucial to recognise on a 24-hour exam.
+When I get this feeling, it's a good sign to take a break - and it will be crucial to recognise on a 24-hour exam.

 ### Avoiding Tip Addiction

 With retired boxes, it is *very* easy to go online and look up the answer.
 I often find myself validating that I have the right approach, or checking my payload against a writeup.

 There's nothing inherently wrong with taking hints - it's all learning, after all.
 But it needs to be consistently done as a last resort, not just when I'm a bit stuck.
-I'm making a commitment to exhaust all my ideas and avenues of attack before checking online.
+I'm making a commitment to exhaust all my ideas and avenues of attack before checking online from this point forward.

 ### Windows